ExtendedEducation/org-chart/README.md

 Add each new member as a new line, in the following format, with no spaces between the commas or at the end of the line:

-> ID number of new staff member (these can just increase sequentially),Full Name,ID number of the staff member's line manager,Job Title (surrounded in quote marks if it includes commas or ampersands,Department
+> ID number of new staff member (these can just increase sequentially),Full Name,ID number of the staff member's line manager,Job Title (surrounded in quote marks if it includes commas or ampersands),Department,Email,Info

+The 'info' field is for a very very short description of responsibility.

 So, for instance:

-> 2,Philippa Swindell,1,"Associate Director, Commercial Operations & Planning",SLT
+> 2,Philippa Swindell,1,"Associate Director, Commercial Operations & Planning",SLT,p.r.swindell@lse.ac.uk,"Operations & transformation strategy and oversight"

 ## Update members of the team